 With respect to the NSE and the YME the proposed mathematical concepts and tools are especially correlated to the names of Plemelj, Stieltjes and Calderón.

 The essential estimate for the critical non-linear term of the non-linear, non-stationary 3-D NSE has been provided by Sobolevskii.

 With respect to the YME the proposed mathematical concepts and tools are especially correlated to the names of Schrödinger and Weyl (e.g. in the context of "half-odd integers quantum numbers for the Bose statistics" and "a truly infinitesimal geometry").
 It enables an alternative (quantum) ground state energy model embedded in the proposed distributional Hilbert scale frame of this homepage covering all variational physical-mathematical PDE and Pseudo differential equations (e.g. also the Maxwell equations).

 The Dirac theory with its underlying concept of a "Dirac function" is omitted and replaced by a distributional Hilbert space (domain) concept.
 This alternative concept avoids space dimension depending regularity assumptions for (quantum) physical variational model (wave package) states and solutions (defined e.g. by energy or operator minimization problems) and physical problem specific "force" types.

-In the following document we provide a high level walkthrough to those topics (latest update : June 18, 2018, change to p.
-9)
+In the following document we provide a high level walkthrough to those topics (latest update : August 13, 2018, p.
+17/24)